Guide: Finding Low Competition Keywords

 There’s a couple things you’re going to see right off the bat.
 You can see the volume, the cost per click, and the competition right by the keyword.
 This is being dropped in by Keywords Everywhere.

 The main thing that I’m looking at here is the search volume.
 74,000 is a very high search volume which is probably going to mean that the competition is very high for this term.
+This is expected with fat head keywords.

 In general, high search volume equals high competition.
 This is simply because people flock to where they can make the most money.
 You can still make a lot of money off low search volume terms, and they will also be much easier to rank for.